Franziska Exeler, Centre for History and Economics

 Pedro Ramos Pinto, Trinity Hall, Cambridge

 Pedro Ramos Pinto is Senior Lecturer in International Economic History at the University of Cambridge and Fellow of Trinity Hall.
 Pedro joined the History Faculty in 2013 after five years at the University of Manchester, where he was Simon Research Fellow in History (2008-2010) and Lecturer in International History (2011-2013).
 His current research explores the creation, evolution and implications of authoritarian welfare regimes in Southern Europe and Latin America.
 This has evolved from earlier work which explored the interaction between the Portuguese Dictatorship and its citizens to explain the emergence of social movements of the urban poor during the Carnation Revolution (1974-1976), a theme which is explored in his book Lisbon Rising (2013).
 Alongside this, Pedro is also interested in understanding how contemporary inequalities are shaped by the past, bringing a more long-term view to explain how and why societies distribute resources, opportunities and capabilities.
 As part of this, he directs an international research network on the topic of Inequality, Social Science and History funded by the AHRC, and hosted by the Centre.
-In addition, he continues to have an interest in the study of social movements and protest, both in historical and in contemporary perspective
+With a grant from the Philomathia Trust he is currently working with Dr. Poornima Paidipaty on the history of the measurement of inequality.
+In addition, he continues to have an interest in the study of social movements and protest, both in historical and in contemporary perspective.

 David Todd, King's College, London

 David Todd is Senior Lecturer in World History at King’s College London.
 David's research interests lie in the history of modern France, imperialism and globalization.
-In his book L’identité économique de la France (2008), he examined how transnational debates about free trade in Britain, France and Germany facilitated the emergence and growth of a new kind of economic nationalism in post-Napoleonic France and Europe.
-His current work focuses on a reappraisal of the years 1815-1870 in the history of French and European imperialism.
-It highlights the importance of continuity and past experiences in the Americas, especially in Haiti, in the development of French expansion in Africa and East Asia after 1815.
-It also places an emphasis on cooperative emulation rather than conflict between Britain, France and other European powers in the growth of European empires in the nineteenth century.
-In parallel, David Todd examines the role played by imperial expansion and other extra-European influences in the shaping of modern France since 1800.
+In his book Free Trade and its Enemies in France (2015), he examined how transnational debates about free trade in Britain, France and Germany facilitated the emergence and growth of a new kind of economic nationalism in post-Napoleonic France and Europe.
+His current project, ‘A Velvet Empire’, reappraises the global and imperial dimension of French intellectual, political and economic life, between the fall of Napoleon’s empire in 1815 and the advent of the Third Republic in 1870.
+Major themes of the project include ideas of global informal dominion in France, Anglo-French cooperation and emulation in the extra-European world, the global circulation of French commodities and capital, and the use of legal sources to study the mobility of contemporary Frenchmen and women across borders and oceans.
 David Todd read history at the University of Paris 1 (Panthéon-Sorbonne) and received a Diplôme from the Institut d'Etudes Politiques de Paris.
 He was awarded a PhD from the University of Cambridge in 2005 and was subsequently a research fellow at Trinity Hall, Cambridge, a Mellon post-doctoral research fellow at the Centre for History and Economics, Cambridge, and a visiting fellow at Harvard University.
 In 2012, he was awarded a Philip Leverhulme prize.
 David coordinates, with Renaud Morieux, Emma Rothschild, Pierre Singaravélou, the Centre project on Cordial Exchanges: Britain and France in the World since 1700.